Solutions for soundproofing floors

 What it does

-Space saver soundproof flooring system that allows you to re-use the existing floor boards.
-It reduces sound travelling between the separating floor using the most advanced soundproofing materials compacted between the joists, in layers that will make very little change to the floor height.
+This space saver soundproof flooring system allows you to re-use your existing floorboards.
+It reduces sound travelling between the separating floor using the most advanced soundproofing materials compacted between the joists, in layers that will make very little difference to the floor’s height.

 Where it works best

-TPS60F soundproof flooring system is best suited for customers who want to expose wooden floor boards and are less concerned about noise transmitted down stairs.
-It is a great choice for those customers with historic period buildings where floor boards must be re-used or left exposed.
+The TPS60F soundproof flooring system is best suited for customers who want to expose wooden floorboards and are less concerned about noise transmitted downstairs.
+It’s a great choice for those customers with historic period buildings where floorboards must be re-used or left exposed.

 Airborne noise reduction 80%+